morko/haxroomie/assets/docs/tutorials/haxroomie-cli-config.md

 ## `roomScript`

-Use this if you do not wish to use the plugin system and just run a traditional HaxBall headless script.

-**Disables the default plugins!**
+This is a handy option if you just need to be running one script.
+You can give the path to the script with the `roomScript` property.

 e.g.
 ```js